velartrill/velartrill.github.io/orig/the-importance-of-keys.md

 She glances up at me.
 “That’s… lower than I expected.”

 I sigh.
 “My grandparents immigrated from the Traverse.
+They were common folk.
 We’ve only had a few generations to build any social credit.
 Still, it’s enough for most purposes.”